wixplosives/stylable.io/docs/references/contains.md

 ## Import and Export

-An exported container can be imported into another stylesheet with the [@st-import](./imports.md) atrule.
+An exported container can be imported into another stylesheet with the [@st-import](./imports.md) at-rule.

 **Style nested container rules**